How and Why You Should Create a Writer's Mission Statement

 Did you use this article to create a Writer’s Mission Statement for yourself?
 I would love for you to share your finished copy with me in the comments below!

 As always, if you have any questions, don’t hesitate to ask.
 And don’t forget to come on out to #StorySocial this week, too.
-You can learn more about how to get involved in the chat by clicking here!
+You can learn more about how to join in the chat by clicking here!